PlumpMath/DesignPatterns-222/AbstractFactory/Defination.md

                 return "Dzire";
             }
     }
-    ```

-    >Now we have a CarFactory which is our base factory.
+Now we have a CarFactory which is our base factory.
 We have Products (Figo, Swift, Fiesta and Dzire) which are implementing our base product types ISedan and IHatchback.
 Now we need Factories to generate these products.
 So for that we will be creating 2 more classes as factories derived from our base ICarFactory and will be returning our products .

     # Ford Factory & Maruti Factory
-    >As you see in the below code both FordFactory and MarutiFactory are derived from ICarFactory and implemented the methods which are returning Concrete implementation of the Products.
+As you see in the below code both FordFactory and MarutiFactory are derived from ICarFactory and implemented the methods which are returning Concrete implementation of the Products.
 This gives us advantage when we have a group of related objects but we don’t want to restrict our concrete implementation on specific types.
 Like in our case Figo, Swift, Fiesta and Dzire.
-    ```javascript

     public class FordFactory : ICarFactory
     {
             public ISedan GetSedan()